20+ Best Employer of Record (Canada) Providers of 2025

 Why You Should Trust Us

 This guide was written and reviewed by Anh Nguyen, a senior researcher at SelectSoftware Reviews (SSR).
 Anh specializes in HR technology and global employment, drawing on years of hands-on experience analyzing platforms that help companies scale internationally.
-Her work has guided thousands of HR and People Operations leaders through vendor selection for recruiting platforms, talent sourcing tech, payroll, and EOR services.
+Her work has guided thousands of HR and People Operations leaders through vendor selection for recruiting platforms, talent sourcing tech, payroll services, and EORs.

 At SSR, every recommendation is based on independent research and firsthand testing.
-Like any other software categories we’ve covered, we vetted each EOR in Canada using a structured, transparent assessment methodology that prioritizes real-world performance over marketing claims.
+Like any other software category we’ve covered, we vetted each employer of record company in Canada using a structured, transparent assessment methodology that prioritizes real-world performance over marketing claims.
 While we may earn affiliate commissions when you sign up through our links, this never affects our rankings or recommendations.

 You can learn more about how we stay transparent or read more about Anh’s background and expertise here.
 If you’ve used an EOR in Canada that you think deserves to be featured, tell us about it here.